danfuzz/lactoserv/doc/configuration.md

 between the prefix and suffix (such as a sequence number), or in some cases just used as-is.

-**A note about file rotation:** Some of the services accept `rotate` as a configured property, which enables automatic file rotation and cleanup.
+**A note about file rotation and preservation:** Some of the services accept `rotate` as a configured property, which enables automatic file rotation and cleanup.
 A `rotate` configuration is an object with the following bindings:

 * `atSize` &mdash; Rotate when the file becomes the given size (in bytes) or greater.
 Optional, and if not specified (or if `null`), does not rotate based